-Although our rich beer heritage is a blessing, navigating our local beer landscape can be hard sometimes.
-There are more hop varieties now than we can count.
-Throw in relatively obscure styles like Saisons, sours, smoked beers, and even garden-fresh cucumber beers, and it can be downright confusing.
+However, despite our rich beer heritage being a blessing, navigating our local beer landscape can be quite difficult at times.
+There are more hop varieties now than we can count with our fingers.
+Throw in relatively obscure styles like saisons, sours, smoked beers, and even garden-fresh cucumber beers — it can be downright confusing.

-That’s why we’ve done the work for you and curated only the 20 best beers you can enjoy this summer and beyond.
+That’s why we’ve done the work for you and curated only the 20 best beers you can enjoy this 2022 and beyond.
 If these selections aren’t enough, you may consider getting an alcohol subscription box to satisfy your beer cravings.

 Read more: Best IPA Beers